-4.41 The Authority reviewed a representative sample of 18 customer files of the customers who were advised by IFM during the Relevant Period; 14 out of 18 of files in the sample related to BSPS members and more than half were from IFM's busiest period of August to November 2017.
-The Authority assessed all 18 files against the applicable rules in COBS relating to suitability.
+4.46.
+The Authority reviewed a representative sample of 18 customer files of the customers who were advised by IFM during the Relevant Period; 14 of the files in the sample related to BSPS members and more than half were from IFM's busiest period of August to November 2017.
+The Authority assessed the files against the applicable rules in COBS relating to suitability.

-4.42 The Authority found that in 15 out of 18 (83%) of the customer files it reviewed, IFM failed to comply with relevant regulatory requirements regarding Pension Transfer advice.
-All the files contained material information gaps and for six customer files the Pension Transfer advice given by IFM was unsuitable, as detailed further below.
+4.47.
+The Authority found that in 15 out of 18 (83%) of the customer files it reviewed, IFM failed to comply with relevant regulatory requirements regarding Pension Transfer advice.
+All the files contained material information gaps and for six customer files the Pension Transfer advice was unsuitable, as detailed further below.
 The Authority considers it appropriate to infer from the prevalence of failures within the sample that IFM failed to comply with relevant regulatory requirements regarding Pension Transfer advice for a significant proportion of all its Pension Transfer customers during the Relevant Period.